vporoyko/Getting-and-Cleaning-Data-Course-Project/README.md

 Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 #2.
 CodeBook.md
-Code book that describes the variables, the data, and work that you performed to clean up the data.
+Code book that describes the variables, the data, and work performed to clean up the data.